buttonsrtoys/mvvm_plus/README.md

     final otherViewModel = get<MyOtherWidgetViewModel>();

-Like `get_it`, `mvvm_plus` uses singletons that are not managed by `InheritedWidget`.
+Like `get_it`, MVVM+ uses singletons that are not managed by `InheritedWidget`.
 So, widgets don't need to be children of a `View` widget to get its registered View Model.
 This is a big plus for use cases where the accessed View Model is not an ancestor.

 Unlike `get_it` the lifecycle of all `ViewModel` instances (including registered) are bound to the lifecycle of the `View` instances that instantiated them.
 So, when a `View` instance is removed from the widget tree, its `ViewModel` is disposed.